MicrosoftDocs/learn/learn-pr/azure-devops/deploy-kubernetes/includes/4-deploy-kubernetes.md

 1. Select **Save** from the top right corner of the page.
 Confirm the **Save** to trigger a run.
 1. In Azure Pipelines, go to the build.
 Trace the build as it runs.
-1. After the build has succeeded, return to the Environments tab in Azure DevOps.
+1. After the build has succeeded, return to the **Environments** tab in Azure DevOps.
-1. Select **spike**, the Azure DevOps environment created earlier.
+1. Select **spike**, the Azure DevOps environment that you created earlier.
 1. Select **default**, the Kubernetes namespace used by the deployment.
 Here you see the list of deployments currently in the Kubernetes cluster.
 1. Select **Services**.
 Here you see the different services running in Kubernetes, along with their cluster and external IP addresses.
 1. Select **web**.
 Here you see the service details and associated pods for the **web** service.